-Harbor waters are divided into three "categories": a) mooring areas (designated primarily for the placement of moorings or for transient anchorage if space is available); b) transient anchorage areas (designated exclusively for the short-term use of commercial and recreational vessels); and c) conservation zones (specifically designated for the protection of water quality, wildlife, and plant habitat values).
-For details refer to Appendix A-5.
+Harbor waters are divided into one or more of three "zones": a) mooring zones (designated primarily for the placement of moorings or for transient anchorage if space is available); b) transient anchorage zones (designated exclusively for the short-term use of commercial and recreational vessels); and c) conservation zones (specifically designated for the protection of water quality, wildlife, and plant habitat values).

-Following are the designated boundaries of Jamestown's three separate harbor areas: For specific detail on the following boundary points see the maps in Appendix A-5 and the table of Rhode Island State Plane Coordinates and latitudes and longitudes in Appendix A-6.
+Following are the designated boundaries of Jamestown's three separate harbor areas: For specific detail on the following boundary points see the map and the table of Rhode Island State Plane Coordinates and latitudes and longitudes in Appendix A-1.

-East Harbor waters (375 acres): The northern boundary shall be a line extending easterly one thousand (1,000) feet seaward from the eastern extension of Weeden Lane.
+East Harbor waters (411 acres): The northern boundary shall be a line extending easterly one thousand (1,000) feet seaward from the eastern extension of Weeden Lane.
 The eastern boundary shall be a line extending one thousand (1,000) feet seaward of the shoreline.
 The southern boundary shall be a line extending easterly from the southern point of the Fort Wetherill boat basin to government marker G "9" (Fort Wetherill Gong) thence to government marker G "11" (Bull Point Bell).
 East Harbor waters are classified as follows:

-Mooring zone (230 acres).
+Mooring zone (276.7 acres).
 All harbor waters from the Newport Bridge to a line extending from Bull Point to government marker G "11" less a 50-foot setback from the mean low water mark;

-Transient anchorage zone (95 acres).
+Transient anchorage zone (82.3 acres).
 All harbor waters from the northern boundary to the Newport Bridge in the band of water five hundred (500) to one thousand (1,000) feet from shore; and all harbor waters south of a line extending from Bull Point to government marker G "11" less a 50-foot setback from the mean low water mark;

-Conservation zone (50 acres).
+Conservation zone (52.0 acres).
 All harbor waters from the northern boundary to the Newport Bridge in the band of water from the shore to five hundred (500) feet seaward.

-West (Dutch) Harbor Waters (495 acres): The northern boundary shall be a line extending westerly one thousand (1,000) feet seaward from the western extension of Orchard Avenue (Weeden Lane).
+West (Dutch) Harbor Waters (658.8 acres): The northern boundary shall be a line extending westerly one thousand (1,000) feet seaward from the western extension of Orchard Avenue (Weeden Lane).
 The western boundary shall be a line extending from the westernmost end of the northern boundary to the pier at Fort Getty.
 West (Dutch) Harbor waters are classified as follows:

-Mooring zone (95 acres).
-All harbor waters from a point on shore due east of the Dutch Island pier to the Fort Getty pier thence to a point at the southern terminus of Maple Avenue less a 50-foot setback band extending seaward from the mean low water mark:
+Mooring zone (114.8 acres).
+All harbor waters from a point on shore due east of the Dutch Island pier to the Fort Getty pier ruins thence to a point at the southern terminus of Maple Avenue less a 50-foot setback band extending seaward from the mean low water mark;

-Transient anchorage zone (145 acres).
-All harbor waters from the Dutch Island pier ruins to a point due east on shore thence to the pier at Fort Getty less a 50foot setback band extending seaward from the mean low water mark;
+Transient anchorage zone (160.0 acres).
+All harbor waters from the Dutch Island pier ruins to a point due east on shore thence to the pier at Fort Getty less a 50-foot setback band extending seaward from the mean low water mark;